What's the daily schedule like in a trail running holiday?

 Which services are included in the price?

-Our price covers services on land, such as : professional guides, luggage and passenger transportation, accommodation, guided trail running outings, all breakfasts, a number of lunches and dinners, a few complementary activities, telecommunications and first aid equipment transported by our guides, preparatory meeting, taxes and service charges.
-The number of included lunches and dinners varies from one holiday to another.
+Our price covers services on land, such as : professional guides, luggage and passenger transportation, accommodation, guided trail running outings, some meals, a few complementary activities, an assortment of Xact Nutrition snacks (1 bar/day), telecommunications and first aid equipment transported by our guides, preparatory meeting, taxes and service charges.
+The number of included meals varies from one destination to another.
 Download our guide for your destination to get a complete list of inclusions.

 What isn't included in the price?

-Airfare and related costs (airport tax, luggage registration, etc.), ground transportation other than what is mentioned in the itinerary, activities and meals other than those mentioned in the itinerary, energy bars and gels, gratuities, drinks, souvenirs, purchase and rental of personal equipment, contribution to FICAV (compensation fund for customers of travel agents: $1 per $1,000), insurance and vaccines.
+Airfare and related costs (airport tax, luggage registration, etc.), ground transportation other than what is mentioned in the itinerary, activities and meals other than those mentioned in the itinerary, gratuities, drinks, souvenirs, purchase and rental of personal equipment, contribution to FICAV (compensation fund for customers of travel agents: $1 per $1,000), insurance and vaccines.

 Are your holidays for runners only?